Codecademy/docs/content/go/concepts/arrays/arrays.md

 ---
 Title: 'Arrays'
-Description: 'Arrays are fixed-length sequences of elements of the same type.'
+Description: 'Arrays are numbered, fixed-length sequences of elements of the same type.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'